-Getting from Jerusalem to Amman or the reverse, is relatively simple, but travel between the capitals of Israel and Jordan does require a little bit of forward planning which can easily be achieved.
-The important thing to consider when traveling from Jerusalem to Amman is that you are crossing international borders and therefore should carefully read this information to be sure that the option which you have selected is appropriate.
-Generally speaking there are four ways to travel from Jerusalem to Amman – by public transport, by shuttle, by private transfer, or by flight.
+Getting from Jerusalem to Amman, or the reverse, is relatively simple, but travel between the capitals of Israel and Jordan does require a little bit of forward planning which can easily be achieved.
+The important thing to consider when traveling from Jerusalem to Amman is that you are crossing international borders.
+Therefore, you should carefully read this information to be sure that the option which you have selected is appropriate.
+Generally speaking there are four ways to travel from Jerusalem to Amman.
+You can use public transport, a shuttle, private transfer, or a flight.

 Traveling from Jerusalem to Amman

 Due to border regulations between Israel and Jordan, there is a difference in the process of crossing from Israel into Jordan, than from Jordan into Israel.
 We will outline the two directions separately in this article.

 Traveling from Jerusalem to Amman requires a major caveat before proceeding.
 Crossing into Jordan via the Allenby Bridge Crossing requires a pre-arranged Jordanian visa, and without this, is not possible.
 Crossing via the Northern Crossing at Beit Shean (or Southern Crossing at Eilat) does not require a visa in advance, and is generally quicker and simpler.
 For this reason, most visitors cross in the north unless returning to Jordan from a stay in Israel in which case a visa would already usually be valid.

 You should expect the journey to cost around $70 if traveling by public transport and taxi.
 This excludes border crossing fees and visa fees.